Home / Cancer Care / Abnormal Pap smear: Next steps

 The HPV virus is sexually transmitted.
 There are many strains of HPV and some can be present without any symptoms.

 “A woman could also have been exposed to HPV in her teens or 20’s, but the virus can lie dormant for many years before causing abnormalities,” Dr. Goral said.
-“This means that a women may go decades with normal pap smears, and suddenly have an abnormal pap smear despite maintaining the same sexual partner.”
+“This means that a woman may go decades with normal pap smears, and suddenly have an abnormal pap smear despite maintaining the same sexual partner.”

 Additionally, he said a woman can have one strain of HPV, clear it and then catch another strain.